Eczema on hands

 Neurodermatitis

 Neurodermatitis, also known as lichen simplex chronicus, is a type of eczema that is characterised by itchy patches that are worsened by intense itching, which can lead to a rash on any part of the body.
-Without any treatment, these intense rashes can cause the skin to become thick and leather-like.
+It can be triggered by stress, and without any treatment, these intense rashes can cause the skin to become thick and leather-like.

 Depending on the origin, the type of eczema and frequency of flare-ups, different measures will help.
 Therefore, the most important thing is to closely monitor yourself and your body to find out what triggers flare-ups and what helps your skin particularly well.